ranad101/journali.1/README.md

 	•	Customizable Themes: Dark-themed interface with lilac highlights for an elegant journaling experience.
 Getting Started

-Install the app on an iOS device, then tap the plus icon to create a journal entry.
-Customize each entry with titles and bookmark the ones you want to revisit often.
-Use the mic icon in the search bar to search by voice, and sort entries by date for easy navigation through your personal journey.
+	•	Install the app on an iOS device.
+	•	Create a journal entry: Tap the plus icon to add a new entry with a customizable title.
+	•	Bookmark favorites: Mark entries you want to revisit often.
+	•	Voice search: Use the mic icon in the search bar to search by voice.
+	•	Sort by date: Easily navigate entries by sorting them chronologically to view your personal journey.